Blood, the Universal Proteus: Significance of Blood in Ancient Magic and Religion according to Theosophy

 The aetherial is the Augoeides of the chaste — the vehicle of divine virtue.
 Having brought its irrational part (the lower or terrestrial man) under subjection to the rational nature, one becomes wedded to that principle, whereby they partake in the potency of the inner god.
 The ancients taught, that to return to the aetherial state, the aerial element, finding itself in an incomplete process of purification — following the dissolution of the terrestrial body — must undergo a cyclical transmigration.
-This concept was taught in the mystical Greek philosophy of the Mysteries.
+This concept was taught in the Mysteries and generally.
 It was a common myth, that the soul has descended into matter from its original state, and underwent a cyclical journey to return to the One Unity.

 IV.
 THE SIGNIFICANCE OF BLOOD IN BLOOD RITES BOTH ALLEGORICAL AND PHILOSOPHICAL

 Re-explaining the allegorical and philosophical meaning to blood in blood rite magic:

 - The offering of blood in Initiation and Rites (exchanging life; absorbing life; blood-giving; or life-giving to the gods), and;

 - Differences between the 1) symbolic color of sun-yellow, as the symbol of pure blood and the stream of life in the sunlight; and 2) Red blood, symbolizing the color of ‘black adepts’ (see Helena P. Blavatsky, Miscellaneous Notes, Collected Writings, Vol. IX., pg.
 64.).